Australia So Much to See

 Logania serpyllifolia subsp. angustifolia is now Orianthera serpyllifolia subsp. angustifolia (2014)

-See entries on Page O for this and other Orianthera which were formerly Logania.
+See entries at O for this and other Orianthera species which were formerly Logania.

 Lobelia rhombifolia, Tufted Lobelia